edgelesssys/marblerun.sh/content/docs/features/secrets-management.md

 ## TLS credentials

 The Coordinator will generate a private TLS key for each new Marble and issue a corresponding X.509 certificate.
 Both are injected through placeholders in the Manifest.
 The certificate is signed by the Coordinator's RootCA.
 Marbles use their TLS credentials to establish secure communication channels with other Marbles and external clients (i.e., user of your app).
-Clients only need to verify the Coordinator's RootCA once before they can securely communicate with any Marble, as is described in more detail [here](({{< ref "docs/tasks/verification.md" >}})).
+Clients only need to verify the Coordinator's RootCA once before they can securely communicate with any Marble, as is described in more detail [here]({{< ref "docs/tasks/verification.md" >}}).

 Note that a Marble always receives fresh TLS credentials if it is restarted.